 This course is a general introduction to the field of astronomy.
 Students will study topics such as telescopes, the history of astronomy, tides and the moon, the planets of our solar system, properties of stars, our sun, solar formation and evolution, as well as galaxies.
 Students will be expected to make astronomical observations from their homes, as well as collect relevant data from the internet.
 Prerequisite: ENG 098, RDG 098, MAT 092 or placement.

-This course deals with the what and how of the various aspects of geospatial technologies.
-Topics to be covered include the theory and techniques of Geospatial Data and GPS, Geographic Information Systems, Remote Sensing, and Geospatial Applications.
-Students will gain hands-on experience with geospatial software such as Google Earth, ArcGIS, and others to establish a basic understanding and the skills needed to use these applications in the broad field of Natural Resources.
+This course introduces students to relevant aspects of geospatial technologies.
+Topics to be covered include mapping techniques, the theory and application of Geospatial Data and GPS, Geographic Information Systems, Remote Sensing, and Geospatial Applications.
+Students will gain hands-on experience with geospatial software such as Google Earth, ArcGIS Online, ArcGIS Pro and other applications to establish a basic understanding and the skills needed in the broad field of Natural Resources as well as other related disciplines.
 Prerequisites: ENG 098, MAT 092, RDG 098 or placement.
 Fall.